rasutt/Close-Kin-CaPow/Things to do.md

 -   Allow for just one survey for close kin model.

+-   Allow results to be downloaded, as both R objects and pdf report.

 -   Include mathematical explanations.
 Can use includeMarkdown() or withMathJax().

 -   Investigate when close kin does and does not do better than popan